reaver-project/mayfly/README.md

 ## Supported compilers

-Currently supported compilers include GCC 5.1+ and Clang 3.7+, both with libstdc++ and libc++, and with Boost 1.60.0+.
-It probably also works on lower versions, but no such compatibility will be checked and maintained.
+Currently supported compilers include GCC 6.1+ and Clang 3.9+, both with libstdc++ and libc++, and with Boost 1.64.0+.

 CI status can be checked on [Reaver Project's TeamCity server](http://ci.reaver-project.org/viewType.html?buildTypeId=mayfly_Tests&guest=1).